 What is Talent Acquisition?

-Talent acquisition is vital to any company.
-There are obvious benefits to this like building a talented team that makes sure the work gets done.
+Acquiring talent is vital to any company.
+There are obvious benefits of talent acquisition in HR to this like building a talented team that makes sure the work gets done.
 But, there are some benefits that aren’t apparent.
-They are mentioned below:-
+They are mentioned below:

 A study by the Center for American Progress (CAP) found that the average cost of replacing an employee equated to about 20% of their annual salary.
 While this number was calculated for low-paying, high-turnover jobs, this percentage climbs as high as 200% when you reach the manager and executive ranks.
 That’s no small pocket change!